wp-plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 10. Taxonomy listing

 == Changelog ==
+= 1.1.2 =
+* Added filters which we can use to modify the text on metabox buttons in the backend (ex.
+Add Entry)
+* Fixed a bug that when we had unserialized fields enabled and we deleted some items in the metabox they still remained in the database
+* Fixed some PHP Warnings and Notices

 = 1.1.1 =
 * Now we can add the same metabox from CFC on multiple ids
 * Added filter for the arguments passed to the register_taonomy() funtion when creating a Custom Taxonomy. ( "wck_ctc_register_taxonomy_args" )